-Text edit mode
+Enter/exit text edit mode

-- Double click on the text
+- Double click on a text element.

-- Right-click on the text and select "Edit element"
+- Right-click on a text element and select Edit element.

-- Ctrl+B (Mac: ⌘+B) toggles bold face
+- Ctrl+B (Mac: ⌘+B) toggles bold face.

-- Ctrl+I (Mac: ⌘+I) toggles italic
+- Ctrl+I (Mac: ⌘+I) toggles italic.

-- Ctrl+U (Mac: ⌘+U) toggles underline
+- Ctrl+U (Mac: ⌘+U) toggles underline.

-- Home End ← → ↑ ↓ moves cursor
+- Home End ← → ↑ ↓ moves cursor.

-- F2 (Mac: fn+F2) Insert special characters (see below)
+- F2 (Mac: fn+F2) Inserts special characters (see below).